raspberrypilearning/lego-robot-face/en/step_2.md

  --- /task ---

+ --- task ---

+ Unzip the files and then move the unzipped directory to your `/home/pi` directory.

+ --- /task ---

  You'll find a range of files that will be useful for the project, but for this step we're going to use:

  - `model.tflite` - The machine learning model file.
- - `labels.txt` - Text labels for each object the model can recognise
+ - `labels.txt` - Labels for each object the model can recognise
  - `classifer.py` - A python program to test the model

---- task ---

-Make sure your new files are saved in `/home/pi` and not in your Downloads folder.

---- /task ---

 --- task ---